8 Tips to Go Sugar-Free (Without Going Crazy)

 6. Boost Your Feel Good Hormones

 Serotonin is also known as the happiness hormone.
 Serotonin levels can be raised through exercise, a nutritious diet and plenty of restorative sleep.
-People with higher serotonin levels are less likely to crave sweets.
+People with higher serotonin levels are less likely to experience sugar cravings.

 7. Consider Sugar-Free Alternatives

 As you start on your sugar-free journey, you might be tempted to try diet soft drinks or diet foods that are made with sugar substitutes.